sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * dataStructureComponents - *Object* *optional*.
 The *[dataStructureComponents](#dataStructureComponents)* object defines the grouping of the sets of structural metadata concepts that have a defined structural role in the data structure definition, like dimensions and time dimension, measures, attributes and relationships with external metadata attributes.
 Note that for any component or group defined in a data structure definition, its id must be unique.
 This applies to the identifiers explicitly defined by the components as well as those inherited from the concept identity of a component.
 For example, if two dimensions take their identity from concepts with same identity (regardless of whether the concepts exist in different schemes) one of the dimensions must be provided a different explicit identifier.
 Although there are XML schema constraints to help enforce this, these only apply to explicitly assigned identifiers.
 Identifiers inherited from a concept from which a component takes its identity cannot be validated against this constraint.
 Therefore, systems processing data structure definitions will have to perform this check outside of the XML validation.
 There are also three reserved identifiers in a data structure definition: TIME_PERIOD, REPORTING_PERIOD_START_DAY and REPORTING_PERIOD_END_DAY.
 These identifiers may not be used outside of their respective defintions (TimeDimension and Attribute).
 This applies to both the explicit identifier that can be assigned to the components or groups as well as an identifier inherited by a component from its concept identity.
 For example, if an ordinary dimension (i.e. not the time dimension) takes its concept identity from a concept with the identifier TIME_PERIOD, that dimension must provide a different explicit identifier.
 * metadata - *String* *optional*.
 The URN of a a metadata structure definition.
 A data structure definition may be related to a metadata structure definition in order to use its metadata attributes as part of the data.
 Note that the referenced metadata set cannot contain nested metadata attributes, as these are not supported in the data.
 By default all metadata attributes can be associated at any level of the data.
 However, a metadata attribute usage can be used to provide a specific attribute relationshp for a given metadata attribute.
+* evolvingStructure  - *boolean* *optional*.
+An evolving data structure indicates that new Dimensions may be added under a minor version update e.g. 1.0.0 to 1.1.0.
+Evolving Data Structures can only be used by Dataflows if they include a DimensionConstraint to fix the Dimensions to the subset required by the Dataflow.

 Example: